King of Bollywood

-King of Bollywood is a 2004 British-Indian, English and Hindi language, comedy film written, edited, directed and produced by Piyush Jha, starring Om Puri in the lead role.
+King of Bollywood is a 2004 British-India, English and Hindi language, comedy film written, edited, directed and produced by Piyush Jha, starring Om Puri in the lead role.
 The film is a satire of the Hindi film industry (Bollywood).

 Plot

 British journalist Crystal Chaurasia decides to make a documentary about a faded Bollywood star of yesteryear, Karan Kumar.
 She follows KK as he tries to make his comeback with a new movie.
 Meanwhile, his son Rahul disapproves of his efforts, but he increasingly comes to like Crystal.